fenago/learn-java-12-programming/lab_guide/Lab_5.md

 Summary
 ================================

-In this chapter, we have discussed the [String] class methods that allow analyzing strings, comparing, and transforming them.
+In this lab, we have discussed the [String] class methods that allow analyzing strings, comparing, and transforming them.
 We have also discussed popular string utilities from JCL and the Apache Commons project.
-Two big sections of this chapter were dedicated to the input/output streams and the supporting classes in JCL and the Apache Commons project.
+Two big sections of this lab were dedicated to the input/output streams and the supporting classes in JCL and the Apache Commons project.
 The file managing classes and their methods were also discussed and demonstrated in specific code examples.

-In the next chapter, we will present the Java collections framework and its three main interfaces, [List], [Set], and [Map], including discussion and demonstration of generics.
+In the next lab, we will present the Java collections framework and its three main interfaces, [List], [Set], and [Map], including discussion and demonstration of generics.
 We will also discuss utility classes for managing arrays, objects, and time/date values.